FACT-Finder-Web-Components/documentation/markdown/en/documentation/your-first-search.md

 ## Your First Search

 ---
 We recommend using the [ff-record-list demo](https://github.com/FACT-Finder-Web-Components/demos/blob/master/ff-record-list/index.html) as a starting point.
-It is lightweight and therefore ideal to get familiar with FACT-Finder web Components.
+It is lightweight and therefore ideal to get familiar with FACT-Finder Web Components.

 If you want a **quick overview** about all possible features, please refer to [`ff-record-list`](api/ff-record-list#tab=docs) in the API documentation.